Customization Options

 Merkl campaigns are highly configurable.
 Beyond the default reward logic, you can layer in eligibility filters, access controls, boosts, privacy modes, and advanced flows like referrals or raffles to shape exactly who earns what.

-The most common options can be enabled directly in Merkl Studio at the Personalize step (you can simulate a campaign creation to explore the UI without actually launching one).
+The most common options can be enabled directly in Merkl Studio when configuring your campaign.

 If your use case requires something not exposed in the UI — for example, whitelisting based on a custom onchain condition, restricting forwarding to specific protocols, or wiring a custom boost API — reach out to the Merkl team and we'll help wire it in.